patrickf2000/tiny-cpu/Readme.md

 ### Instructions

-This is all a draft at the moment, but these are the instructions I'm shooting to implement (the only one at the moment that somewhat works is the `li` instruction)
+This is all a draft at the moment, but these are the instructions I'm shooting to implement (the only one at the moment that works is `li` and `out`)

 * `ld` -> Load memory to register
 * `str` -> Store register contents to memory